These Butternut Squash Noodles are not only delicious, they’re a great substitute for pasta in your meal.

 Read More About a Low-Carb Lifestyle

-Laura is an avid home cook and recipe creator.
+Laura is dedicated to a low-carb lifestyle after losing 52 pounds on the keto diet.
+As many of us do, she struggles with her weight and has found that one of the only diet lifestyles that allows her to maintain a healthy weight is a low-carb diet.
 She shares her favorite low-carb recipes here that are both easy to make and full of flavor, so you don’t even miss the carbs.